The Essentials of Circulating Supply in Crypto

 What happens if the circulating supply reaches the maximum supply?

-When the circulating supply of one cryptocurrency reaches the limit, no new coins will be introduced, potentially increasing value if demand persists as scarcity increases.
+When the circulating supply of a cryptocurrency reaches its limit, no new coins will be introduced, potentially increasing the value if demand persists as scarcity increases.

 Yes, the circulating supply can decrease when talking about token-burning events.